BobLokerse/BobLokerse.github.io/_posts/2015-11-03-GitVersion-versioning-made-easy-and-dry.md

         appveyor UpdateBuild -Version "$newVersion"
       }
       gitVersion
-I think (most) of the Power-Shell script is self explainable.

-Some notes though: AppVeyor uses environment variables, which I use to get the branch:
+Some notes: AppVeyor uses environment variables, which I use to get the branch:

     $branch=$env:APPVEYOR_REPO_BRANCH
 and the build nr: